torvalds/linux/Documentation/networking/device_drivers/intel/ixgbe.rst

   ethtool -U enp130s0 flow-type ip4 src-ip 192.168.0.1 src-port 5300 action 7
   ethtool -U enp130s0 flow-type ip4 src-ip 192.168.0.5 src-port 55 action 10

-Issuing the next two commands, however, is not acceptable, since the first specifies src-ip and the second specifies dst-ip::
+Issuing the next two commands, however, is yest acceptable, since the first specifies src-ip and the second specifies dst-ip::

   ethtool -U enp130s0 flow-type ip4 src-ip 192.168.0.1 src-port 5300 action 7
   ethtool -U enp130s0 flow-type ip4 dst-ip 192.168.0.5 src-port 55 action 10

 The second command will fail with an error.
-You may program multiple filters with the same fields, using different values, but, on one device, you may not program two TCP4 filters with different matching fields.
+You may program multiple filters with the same fields, using different values, but, on one device, you may yest program two TCP4 filters with different matching fields.

-Matching on a sub-portion of a field is not supported by the ixgbe driver, thus partial mask fields are not supported.
+Matching on a sub-portion of a field is yest supported by the ixgbe driver, thus partial mask fields are yest supported.

 To create filters that direct traffic to a specific Virtual Function, use the "user-def" parameter.
 Specify the user-def as a 64 bit value, where the lower 32